Hardcore Holly: ECW Championship pursuits (2006–2007)

-Alliance with Cody Rhodes and departure (2007–2009)
+Teaming with Cody Rhodes and departure (2007–2009)

-Holly was drafted back to SmackDown! from ECW on June 17, 2007 as part of the Supplemental Draft.
-Despite this, he returned to the ring as a member of the Raw brand on September 24, 2007, defeating Cody Rhodes, and starting a "respect" feud in which Holly defeated Rhodes on the two following episodes of Raw.
-On the October 22 episode of Raw, Holly became a fan favorite by saving Rhodes from the post-match assault of Shelton Benjamin and Charlie Haas.
-On the October 29 episode of Raw, Holly and Rhodes emerged victorious in a tag team match against Benjamin and Haas.
-They earned a shot at the World Tag Team Championship by defeating Paul London and Brian Kendrick and The Highlanders in a WWE.com exclusive match after an Alabama Slam.
-Holly and Rhodes lost their title match, however, against Lance Cade and Trevor Murdoch at Survivor Series.
+Holly was drafted back to SmackDown! from ECW on June 17, 2007, as part of the Supplemental Draft.
+Despite his draft, Holly would return to in-ring action on the Raw brand by September 24, 2007, defeating the rookie Cody Rhodes.
+This match initiated a brief "respect" feud between the two, with Holly defeating Rhodes on the next two episodes of Raw.
+On the October 22 episode of Raw, Holly turned face when he saved Rhodes from a post-match assault by Shelton Benjamin and Charlie Haas.
+Holly and Rhodes subsequently teamed up and emerged victorious in a tag team match against Benjamin and Haas the following week.
+Their teamwork led to a title opportunity when they defeated Paul London and Brian Kendrick and The Highlanders in a WWE.com exclusive match, courtesy of Holly's Alabama Slam.
+Holly and Rhodes, however, were unsuccessful in their challenge for the World Tag Team Championship at Survivor Series on November 18 against the reigning champions Lance Cade and Trevor Murdoch.